graphql/graphql-spec/spec/Section 3 -- Type System.md

 **Input Coercion**

-The value for an input object should be an input object literal or an unordered map supplied by a variable, otherwise a query error must be thrown.
-In either case, the input object literal or unordered map must not contain any entries with names not defined by a field of this input object type, otherwise an error must be thrown.
+The value for an input object should be an input object literal or an unordered map supplied by a variable, otherwise a request error must be raised.
+In either case, the input object literal or unordered map must not contain any entries with names not defined by a field of this input object type, otherwise a response error must be raised.

 The result of coercion is an unordered map with an entry for each field both defined by the input object type and for which a value exists.
 The resulting map